bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="4.0in" height="2.0858978565179354in"} -->

 Hi everybody.
-Today, we\'re going to talk about tables.
+Today, we&apos;re going to talk about tables.
 Many people use Bootstrap for styling their tables.
 I find that Bootstrap is very popular for both tables and navigation menus.
-Because it\'s really easy to go from something that\'s ugly, to something that looks really professional.
-And it doesn\'t take much effort.
+Because it&apos;s really easy to go from something that&apos;s ugly, to something that looks really professional.
+And it doesn&apos;t take much effort.
 However, using Bootstrap to make tables, is an example of where you may apply many classes, to a single element.

 When we write our own code, we tend to make classes that stand alone.
-I\'m going to make this special class and it\'s going to style everything beautifully.
+I&apos;m going to make this special class and it&apos;s going to style everything beautifully.
 In Bootstrap, instead you need to layer multiple classes on top of each other to get a really specific look.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->